briandgomez/Study/Back End/Data.md

 @import "Inheritance.png" {width=300px}

 # Unit Testing
 The process of testing the smallest possible units of an application.
-Unit tests are part of the TDD (Test Driven Development) cycle.
+Unit tests are part of the TDD (Test Driven Development) cycle

 **TDD** - the process of writing failing tests (Red) BEFORE writing code.
 After writing tests, the minimal amount of code is written in order to pass the tests (Green).
 Developers can then refactor the code to keep it DRY (Refactor).
 **TDD also makes it easier to write code since you know /have an idea of what to write thus the code itself is simple*